-As of January 31, 2024, our backlog was \$4,240.8 million compared to \$4,160.1 million as of January 31, 2023.
-The increase in consolidated backlog was due to an increase within the Specialty Vehicles segment, partially offset by a decrease within the Recreational Vehicles segment.
-The increase in Specialty Vehicles segment backlog was primarily the result of continued demand and strong order intake for fire apparatus and ambulance units, and pricing actions, partially offset by a decrease in backlog related to the sale of Collins, increased unit production against backlog and lower order intake for transit bus and terminal truck units.
-The decrease in Recreational Vehicles segment backlog was primarily the result of production against backlog, order cancellations, and lower order intake in certain product categories.
+As of January 31, 2024 April 30, 2024, our backlog was \$4,240.8 million \$4,339.1 million compared to \$4,160.1 million \$3,853.5 million as of January 31, 2023 April 30, 2023, including \$191.5 million related to Collins.
+The increase in consolidated backlog was due to an increase within the Specialty Vehicles segment, partially offset by a decrease within the Recreational Vehicles segment and the sale of Collins.
+The increase in Specialty Vehicles segment backlog was primarily the result of continued demand and strong order intake for fire apparatus and ambulance units, and along with pricing actions, partially offset by a decrease in backlog related to the sale of Collins, a decrease in backlog related to the wind down of municipal transit operations, increased unit production against backlog shipments, and lower order intake for transit bus and terminal truck units.
+The decrease in Recreational Vehicles segment backlog was primarily the result of production against backlog, order cancellations, and lower order intake in certain product categories, unit shipments against backlog, and order cancellations.